Fair Clustering with Minimum Representation Constraints: Minimum Representation Fair Clustering

 \begin{definition}[Minimum representation fair $k$-means and $k$-medians problem] For a given $\alpha \in (0,1]$ and $\boldsymbol{\beta} = \{\beta_g \in \mathbb{Z}^+\}_{g \in \mathcal{G}}$, the minimum representation fair $k$-means and $k$-medians problems are:

 where ${\cal L}_k = \mathbbm{R}^m ~~ \forall k$, $D(x^i, c) = \|x^i - c\|_2^2$~~for $k$-means, and ${\cal L}_k = C_k$, $D(x^i, c)$ is any given distance function for $k$-medians problem.

-\end{definition} The main difference between the fair and the standard versions of the $k$-means and $k$-medians clustering problem is that greedily assigning data points to their closest cluster center may no longer be feasible for the fair version (i.e., assigning some data points to farther cluster centers may be necessary to meet the fairness criteria).
+\end{definition} Note that one important difference between the fair and the standard versions of the $k$-means and $k$-medians clustering problem is that greedily assigning data points to their closest cluster center may no longer be feasible for the fair version (i.e., assigning some data points to farther cluster centers may be necessary to meet the fairness criteria).
 Thus the problem can no longer be viewed as an optimization problem over cluster centers.